 Step 4: Tailor content for different platforms

 Just as your content will differ for different buyers in various stages of their buying cycle, it will change according to the platform you’ll be using to publish it.
 Each piece of content should have a clear goal and be measurable.

 Emailers may be sent out to generate leads, educate your existing & prospective client base, nurture existing leads and more.
 The right email needs to reach the right person at the right time, adding value to customers and prospects instead of being directly promotional.

-In a similar manner, social media is all about sharing content in a customised, personal way that your audiences will relate to rather than being promotional.
+In a similar manner, social media is all about sharing content in a customized, personal way that your audiences will relate to rather than being promotional.
 Your content should be different for different platforms – more visual and personal for Facebook, concise and conversational for Twitter, professional for LinkedIn and so on.

-When you’re writing blogs posts, on the other hand, your content, approach and tone will change with each post.
+When you’re writing blogs posts, on the other hand, your content, approach, and tone will change with each post.
 A blog will help you attract visitors to your site and convert them to leads or establish yourself as a thought leader in your industry – your content and tone will vary accordingly.